knative/specs/specs/eventing/overview.md

 **Broker** and route them to a **Destination**.
 Trigger implements uniform event filtering based on the CloudEvents attributes associated with the event, ignoring the payload (which might be large and/or binary and need not be parsed during event routing).
-The addressable interface contract allows Triggers to deliver events to a variety of different destinations, including external resources such as a virtual machine or SaaS service.
+The destination interface contract allows Triggers to deliver events both cluster-local objects or external resources.

 ## Messaging